The caves of Almost

 With the advance of technology and drilling techniques, another room was discovered in 1998.
 Speleologists called it "the room of the star" because of the limestone stalactites which glow in the dark to form a starry ceiling.
 Indeed, there are several geological forms such as stalactites, stalagmites and fistulous.

-With a light current of air as a clue, researchers continued to explore the cave in 2003 until 2007.
-It was in 2011 that the river conduit was discovered in addition to new paths estimated at 200 meters.
-In addition to this, the existence of an underground suite has been confirmed by speleologists as well as a regular air current.
-It was on May 14, 2011 that the members of the caving club of Saint-Céré confirmed these great discoveries.
+With a slight draft as a clue, researchers continued exploring the cave from 2003 to 2007.
+In 2011, the river conduit was discovered, along with new passages estimated to extend for 200 meters.
+Furthermore, the existence of an underground suite was confirmed by speleologists, as well as a regular airflow.
+On May 14, 2011, members of the Saint-Céré Speleological Club confirmed these major discoveries.

-You can discover the nearly caves during your stay at La Bourgnatelle campsite located just 10 minutes from the tourist site.
+You can explore the Presque caves during your stay at Camping la Bourgnatelle, located just 10 minutes from the tourist site.